sguerrero11/sguerrero11/README.md

 ```sh
         🌱...and expanding my Automation expertise with the latest Selenium!
 ```
-- 👯 Looking to collaborate on agonostic frameworks.
+- 👯 Looking to collaborate on agnostic frameworks.
 - 📫 How to reach me: you can find me on QA Mercenaries!
 - ⚡ Fun facts:
     - I love playing the guitar;